Grey market deals for the Nikon D7100

 It should be noted that both the Nikon warranty and the seller warranty are limited warranty policies.
 These limited warranties protect the buyer from any manufacturing defects, but they do not cover any damage from user error or neglect.
 So any harm that the owner has done to the camera through mis-handling or accident will not be covered under a limited warranty.
 The owner will have to pay for the camera repairs, even if the incident occurs before the end of the warranty period.

 Will Nikon repair a damaged grey market D7100?

 Nikon keeps track of serial numbers and refuses to touch any grey market cameras.
 Their authorized repair facilities will not even fix them against payment if broken.
 You will, thus, need to find and go through a third-party repair shop in order to restore your Nikon D7100 to working order if it were to get damaged.

 Do grey market vendors provide good customer service?

 Grey market sellers compete primarily on price.
 Most vendors will process transactions quickly and accurately.
 However, grey sellers tend to have very limited staff and run a tight stock management regime.
 These constraints can sometimes lead to stock-outs and delays.
 Hence, if you are unlucky, your Nikon D7100 might arrive a couple of days later than you had been hoping for.
-Also, it is probably advisable to be conservative with respect to the quality of the sales advice or phone support that you can expect.
+Also, it is probably advisable to be conservative with respect to the quality of the phone support that you can expect.
 The transaction is all about getting the best price...